Pat-G76/Bug-Tracker/README.md

 - List all users that registered to the bug tracker website
 - Can only be accessed by the administrator
-- You can view a specific user details, edit their profile and also delete them.
+- You can view specific user details, edit their profile and delete them.
 - Users can be sorted by a certain role
-- Users can be searched by their firstname, lastname or username
+- Users can be searched by their first name, last name or username

 <h3> Role Management page </h3>